How to | 10 Juli 2020

 Summary

 This lesson gave overview over the basic Connectware architecture and functionality.
-In the following lessons we will dive way deeper into the Connectware and it’s components, explaining how to connect devices, how to use and build Services yourself, how to manage the Connectware and much more!
-Lessons, beside the ones mentioned in this lesson, are:
+In the following lessons we will dive way deeper into Connectware and it’s components, explaining how to connect devices, how to use and build Services yourself and how to manage Connectware.
+Have a look at the following articles as a starting point: